pysat/pysat/docs/new_instrument.rst

 is passed in data_path.
 The list_files method must return a pandas Series of filenames indexed by datetime objects.

-A user is also able to supply a file template string suitable for locating files on their system at pysat.Instrument instantiation, passed via format_str, that must be supported.
+A user must also supply a file template string suitable for locating files on their system at pysat.Instrument instantiation, passed via format_str, that must be supported.
 Sometimes users obtain files from non-traditional sources and format_str makes it easier for those users to use an existing instrument module to work with those files.

 pysat will by default store data in pysat_data_dir/platform/name/tag, helpfully provided in data_path, where pysat_data_dir is specified by using